ajiabs/Narrasys_test/README.md

 Note: You can get around using the `bower install packageName` and `bower update packageName` commands by simply editing the bower.json file by hand and then running `bower install` or `bower update`.

+## Config

+To prevent accidentally checking in your local config file, use this:

+`git update-index --assume-unchanged app/config.js`

+(If you *need* to commit changes to config for whatever reason, you can revert this with `--no-assume-unchanged`.)

 ## Release Process

 The following steps are required to release a new version: